 In a matter of a few hours, the Balidaan Badge debate became an issue of national pride.
 While the twitter was flooding with the support tweet for Dhoni, ICC ( International cricket council) sent a message to BCCI (The Board of control of cricket in India) asking BCCI to remove Dhoni’s gloves.
 Later in the day BCCI explained to the ICC that there is no relevance of the symbol in itself.
 It is not that military insignia people are talking about and called it just a design.

-An official statement was released from the Indian army explaining that the design which Dhoni has on his gloves is not the ‘ Para special forces Insignia’ (Balidaan Badge) that people have been talking about.
+A statement was released from the Indian army that the design is not the‘ Para special forces Insignia’ (Balidaan Badge).
 The balidan badge is a maroon badge with the word ‘Balidaan’ upon it.

-By the evening, Claire Furlong, the ICC general manager, strategic communication, said that they have taken a decision and have asked BCCI to get the symbol removed from Dhoni’s gloves.
+By the evening, Claire Furlong, the ICC general manager, strategic communication, said that they have taken a decision and have asked BCCI to remove the symbol from Dhoni’s gloves.

 At the moment the situation has attained a status’quo where no further tweets or messages are coming in from either BCCI or ICC.

 Furthermore this isn’t the first time, BCCI has bogged down in front of ICC in recent years.
-The fact is that BCCI is governed by a panel of selective members recommended by ‘The Lodha committee’ .
+A panel of selective members recommended by ‘The Lodha committee’ runs the BCCI.
 And these officials are absolutely unaware about how to deal with ICC.